tzuchiangshen/msp430_code/fabooh/readme.md

 I used CCS for a while but still I wanted someting better.

 I really wanted a simple to use API.
 I wanted to be able to share my code and to use other peoples code.
-I liked the idea of Arduino API but the implemention isn't really focused on small or efficient code.
+I liked the idea of the Arduino API but the implemention isn't really focused on small or efficient code.
 Around that time I started to contribute my time to the Energia project which is a port Arduino that runs on the msp430.
-I like it and we do try to be as efficient as we could be within the confines of the Arduino framework.
+I like it and we do try to be as efficient as we can be within the confines of the Arduino framework.
 One of the biggest things we accomplished was to get a larger number of people using msp430-gcc.

 This code is my attempt to retain the goodness of the Energia framework while trying to be as fast and effcient as I can be without worrying about breaking the Arduino API.
 The code makes frequent use of msp430-gcc's ability to inline msp430 asm.
-If you look at the implementation of the software only serial code in the drivers directory, you will see some very tight asm code that can use any combination of ports and pins.
-I don't know how you would do that in straight 'C' without some really convoluted macros.
+If you look at the fabooh implementation of the software only serial code in the drivers directory, you will see some very tight asm code that can use any combination of ports and pins.
+I don't know how you would do that in straight 'C' and msp430 asm without some really convoluted macros.

 Fabooh tries to use compile time decisions over runtime ones.
-The way the GPIO class works assumes you know at compile time which pins and ports you want to use and doesn't use up any flash or ram space at runtime trying to figure that out.
+The way the gpio class templates work assumes you know at compile time which pins and ports you want to use and the code doesn't end up using any flash or ram space at runtime trying to figure that out.

-Compare that with the table look up scheme that is done at runtime with Wiring based frameworks.
-That scheme using up time, flash and ram space that isn't in excess on the small msp430 value line chips.
-I think you will like the results with the small changes you will have to make to your coding style to take advantage of fabooh.
+Constrast that with the table look up scheme that is done at runtime with Arduino based frameworks.
+The Arduino scheme uses up time, flash and ram space that isn't in excess on the small msp430 value line chips.
+I think you will like the results achieved with the minor changes you will have to make to your coding style to take advantage of fabooh.

-Things have changed for the better.
+At this point in the msp430 lifecycle mamy things have changed for the better.
 The msp430-gcc I'm using is based on 4.5.3 gnu.
 It is fully featured and can be used with all the msp430 chips, value line chips included.
 Energia is being widely used so getting a working msp430-gcc is not really a problem.

-With all that being said, it seemed that is was time to see if I can take advantage of all that compiler infrastructure and make better use of it.
+With all that being said, it seemed that now sis was time to see if I can take advantage of all that compiler infrastructure and make better use of it.
+The result is fabooh.

 Support
 -------
-I'm often on irc.freenode.net in #43oh  http://webchat.freenode.net/ #43oh  Constructive
+I'm often on irc.freenode.net in #43oh or #energia channel http://webchat.freenode.net/

-comments welcome.
+Constructive comments welcome.